 Children who lag behind their peers during early school years may face significant difficulties completing their primary and secondary education, putting them at risk of poorer social, financial and health outcomes.
-Research also shows children who are developmentally vulnerable may face poorer mental health outcomes directly or indirectly.8 A reduction in the proportion of children who are developmentally vulnerable may forecast future improvements in mental health and wellbeing outcomes as children transition into adulthood.
+Research also shows children who are developmentally vulnerable may face poorer mental health outcomes directly or indirectly9.
+A reduction in the proportion of children who are developmentally vulnerable may forecast future improvements in mental health and wellbeing outcomes as children transition into adulthood.

-As shown in Figure A5, the proportion of children in Australia who were developmentally vulnerable on one or more AEDC domain(s) has decreased since 2009.
-However, there was small but significant increase in the proportion of children considered developmentally vulnerable on one or more domains between 2018 and 2021.
-The percentage of children who were developmentally vulnerable on two or more domains also significantly increased between 2018 and 2021.
+As shown in Figure A5, the proportion of children in Australia who were developmentally vulnerable on one or more AEDC domain(s) has increased significantly since 2021.
+Steady increases in this figure since 2018 indicate that proportions are now no longer significantly different to those from 2009, where this figure was at its highest.
+The percentage of children who were developmentally vulnerable on two or more domains also significantly increased between 2021 and 2024, and is now significantly higher than figures from 2009.

 Figure A5.
-Proportion of children considered developmentally vulnerable on one or more domains, developmentally vulnerable on two or more domains, and developmentally on track on five domains, 2009-2021
+Proportion of children considered developmentally vulnerable on one or more domains, developmentally vulnerable on two or more domains, and developmentally on track on five domains, 2009-2024

-8 Boulton Z, Gregory T, Harman-Smith Y. Early childhood development and later social-emotional wellbeing and mental health outcomes (AEDC Research Snapshot).
+9 Boulton Z, Gregory T, Harman-Smith Y. Early childhood development and later social-emotional wellbeing and mental health outcomes (AEDC Research Snapshot).
 Australian Government, Canberra.
 2023 [Accessed 3 June 2024].
 Available at www.aedc.gov.au.